Take Your Dog (or Cat) to College

 Park Avenue Dog Park – 200-298 W Park Ave

-These parks are dog-friendly, but not solely for dogs:
+These parks are friendly toward pets, but not just for dogs:

 Dorothy B. Oven Park – 3205 Thomasville Rd.
-Enjoy acres of gardens filled with azaleas, camellias, palms, and other local florals.
-With a mixture of paved and unpaved trails, several beautiful bridges, and picnic grounds, this is the ideal place to spend a great day with your furry best friend.
+Enjoy acres of gardens, paved and unpaved trails, several beautiful bridges, and picnic grounds.

 Lafayette Heritage Trail Park – 4900 Heritage Park Blvd.
 Known for its beautiful unpaved trails that curve around Piney Z Lake.
-You and your dog will enjoy breathtaking views of the woodlands, picturesque sights of the lake, and majestic glimpses of local wildlife—turtles, alligators, and native birds.
+You and your dog will enjoy breathtaking views of the woodlands, picturesque sights of the lake, and majestic glimpses of local wildlife.

 San Luis Mission Park – 1313 San Luis Rd.
-Escape into a lightly wooded country for a fun-filled day with your dog.
-Enjoy numerous leashed activities such as hiking around Diego’s Look, fishing on Lake Esther, or just relaxing in the shade in the picnic grounds.
-You will also find a fenced dog park where your furry friend can have some leash-free fun.
+You will find a fenced dog park where your furry friend can have some leash-free fun.

-Tom Brown Park – 443-557 Easterwood Dr. Enjoy the outdoors with your furry best friend.
-Three hiking trails, two bodies of water, and plenty of outdoor activities, this is one of Tallahassee’s largest and most popular parks.
-Numerous leashed activities such as 24-hole disc golf, hiking around Lake Leon or running around beautiful soccer fields.
+Tom Brown Park – 443-557 Easterwood Dr. Numerous leashed activities such as 24-hole disc golf, hiking around Lake Leon, or running around beautiful soccer fields.
 If you want to let your dog run around free, there’s also a fenced dog park for some leash-free fun.
 Water bowls provided.

 Of course, if you are traveling with a service animal, which is not considered a “pet,” you are allowed to take your service dog virtually anywhere you are allowed to go.
 There should be no extra fees or deposits for this.
 However, emotional support animals may not be allowed to accompany their owner in public places, ie. restaurants, stores, hotels, so you may want to check before you head out.